makeabilitylab/physcomp/sensors/hall-effect.md

 <iframe width="736" height="414" src="https://www.youtube.com/embed/AcRCgyComEw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 In this [wonderful video](https://youtu.be/AcRCgyComEw) from the University of Notthingham, Professor Bowley explains the physics of the Hall Effect.
+{: .fs-1 }

+## Hall effect sensors

+[Hall effect sensors](https://en.wikipedia.org/wiki/Hall_effect_sensor) use the "Hall effect" to measure the magnitude of a magnetic field.
+Unlike resistive sensors, which change their resistance based on some external stimulus, a Hall effect sensor outputs a varying voltage directly proportional to the sensed magnetic field.
+In contrast to inductive sensors, which respond to *changing* magnetic fields, Hall effect sensors work with static (non-changing) fields.

 ## Reed switches
 My lecture CMSC838f_Lecture05_AllThingsResistance_v2 has a great reed switch video that we might be able to convert part of to animation: http://youtu.be/qje8LhZXwO0